pluieciel/advent_of_code_2024_Clojure_solution/README.md

 https://adventofcode.com/

-save the input into a file named "input"
+copy the input into a file named "input"